Harry Horowitz: In popular culture

 Set No. 2 for chamber orchestra (K. 1C32, 1912) by American composer Charles Ives included a piece titled "'Gyp the Blood' or Hearst!?
 Which Is worst?!," inviting a comparison between the gangster and publishing magnate William Randolph Hearst.
-Blues singer Richard "Rabbit" Brown wrote a song called "Gyp The Blood", which appears to be based on him.
+Blues singer Rabbit Brown wrote a song called "Gyp The Blood", which appears to be based on him.
 A character nicknamed Gyp the Blood appears in a book by Kevin Baker, where a fictionalized version of events from Harry Horowitz's life play out.
 He was mentioned in a 1926 W.C.
-Fields movie "It's the Old Army Game".
+Fields movie It's the Old Army Game.

 In the same year, he appears in the preface of the novel Psmith, Journalist by P.G.
 Wodehouse.
-He also is mentioned in the Tom Waits song "Down There by the Train"."
+He also is mentioned in the Tom Waits song "Down There by the Train".

+In Booth Tarkington's 1914 novel "Penrod," he is mentioned in Chapter 22, in a mocking reference to young Penrod's attempt to project a swaggering tough-guy image.